Nellie Grant: Wedding

 At the age of 18, Nellie and 23-year-old Algernon were married in a lavish wedding held at the White House on May 21, 1874.
 The interior of the White House, including the walls, staircases, and chandeliers were covered with lilies, tuberoses, and spirea.
 Orange blossoms from Florida had been crated up and sent North to the White House.
 The bride Nellie was described as "probably the most attractive of all the young woman who have ever lived in the White House."
 The Marine Band played Mendelssohn's Wedding March, while President Grant escorted Nellie to the East Room, filled with 250 guests.
-Nellie looked radiant in her wedding dress, trimmed in Brussel pointed lace, and reportedly worth thousands of dollars.
-After the wedding, the newlywed couple traveled on a special train to New York in a luxurious Pullman palace car, especially made for the Vienna Exposition, covered by British and American flags.
+Nellie's wedding dress, trimmed in Brussel pointed lace, was reportedly worth thousands of dollars.
+After the wedding, the newlywed couple traveled on a special train to New York in a Pullman palace car, especially made for the Vienna Exposition, covered by British and American flags.
 The following day Nellie and Sartoris sailed for England.
 After the wedding, President Grant went to his daughter's bedroom and sobbed uncontrollably.
 One historian, a hundred years later, said Nellie had been "sold at a low price."